FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

-First we want to double check that there is only one argument and panic if not, this should help simplify our examples.
+You may notice at the top we need to add the module attribute `#![recursion_limit="128"]`, this is because `quote` does some seriously deep recursion to work its magics.
+The next change is to add a check that there is only one argument and panic if not to simplify our plugins.
 We use the same scheme for generating a new identifier for our new function and then we really just ripped to code right out of the last example, replacing `multiply(pair)` with `#ident(arg)`.
 If we run cargo expand on that we get the following.

 ```rust
 #![feature(prelude_import)]